NCEAS/metacat/docs/user/metacat/source/ore-model-expansion.rst

 Sample RDF
 ----------
-A sample RDF notation for our above Couture and Smith example (Figure 4) can be :download:`downloaded <_static/resourceMap_couture.1.1.rdf>` or see below:
+A sample RDF notation for our above Couture and Smith example (Figure 4) can be :download:`downloaded <_static/resourceMap_couture.1.1.rdf>` or viewed below.
+Note that the primary data resource will need to be described in the RDFs for its derivations so that an RDF for a derived dataset will have all the information it needs to relate the primary resource to the derived resource.
+This way, a SparQL query can be run within a derived dataset RDF to make the assertion that derived_metadata wasDerivedFrom primary_metadata.

 ::